aws-samples/non-profit-blockchain/ngo-fabric/README-events.md

 Use this README if you are hosting an event with attendees, and you are using Amazon Event Engine to handle the creation of AWS accounts and the pre-provisioning of Managed Blockchain networks in the accounts.

-TBC

 # Part1: Build a Hyperledger Fabric blockchain network using Amazon Managed Blockchain

+The difference when using Event Engine is that the Fabric network will be pre-provisioned in the account and does not need to be created.
+Attendees will start the workshop by provisioning a Fabric client node to administer the Fabric network.

 This section will build a Hyperledger Fabric blockchain network using Amazon Managed Blockchain.
-A combination of the AWS Console and the AWS CLI will be used.
+A combination of AWS CloudFormation, the AWS Console and the AWS CLI will be used.
 The process to create the network is as follows:

 * Provision an AWS Cloud9 instance.
 We will use the Linux terminal that Cloud9 provides
-* Use the Amazon Managed Blockchain console to create a Fabric network and provision a peer node
 * From Cloud9, run an AWS CloudFormation template to provision a VPC and a Fabric client node.
 You will use the Fabric client node to administer the Fabric network
 * From the Fabric client node, create a Fabric channel, install and instantiate chaincode, and